Planning Awards Application Form

 Must apply to a community, resource, planning process, etc. located within Alberta, the Northwest Territories or Nunavut;

-• approved by the relevant decision-making body and adopted by bylaw, resolution or other form of acceptance on or before December 31, 2024
+• must have been approved by the relevant decision-making body and adopted by bylaw, resolution or other form of acceptance on or before December 31, 2025

-Category 5 must be submitted for only one category and only once (i.e. the project may not be submitted in different years unless the project has been substantially added to (i.e. phases) substantially altered (i.e. updated).
+• must be submitted for only one category and only once (i.e. the project may not be submitted in different years unless the project has been substantially added to (i.e. phases) or substantially altered (i.e. updated)

-• approved by the relevant decision-making body and adopted by bylaw, resolution or other form of acceptance on or before December 31, 2023
+• must have been approved by the relevant decision-making body and adopted by bylaw, resolution or other form of acceptance on or before December 31, 2024

 There may be more than one type of acceptance.